-Although the location of each architectural component is fixed once each courtyard's floor pattern is decided, we note that in some Sihenyuan examples supplied by Duan(2016) and recorded on the Qianlong Capital Map (1748-1750) individual rooms and verandas are additionally moved or rotated.
+Although the location of each architectural component is fixed once each courtyard's floor pattern is decided, we note that in some Siheyuan examples supplied by Duan (2016) and recorded on the Qianlong Capital Map individual rooms and verandas are additionally moved or rotated.
 They are located freely within the courtyard but generally pairwise axisymmetric about the central axis.
-In our algorithm, we define the location of the central point of the floor plan of each individual room and verandas in a two-dimensional coordinate (x, y coordinate axis) on the plane where the site plan is positioned.
+It is noted that in these cases the courtyard axis does not correspondingly change even if the primary room moves in this phase.
+Similar to the algorithm in the step of determining the floor plan pattern of each courtyard, we define the location of the central point of the floor plan of each individual room and verandas in a two-dimensional coordinate (x, y coordinate axis) on the plane where the site plan is positioned.
 The movement of each individual room and verandas is defined as a function of a line vector represented by variable x, y.
 The distance and direction of the movement are represented by the values of x and y, which is defined as a parameter and its values range is constrained that the movement limits the individual rooms and verandas to be within the plan of the courtyard.
 The rotation of each individual room and veranda is defined as a parameter measured in degrees, which positions the room or veranda rotated clockwise.
 According to our observation of built Siheyuan examples, the rotation is small.
 Therefore, the value of the degree is defined between -20° and $+20^{\circ}$.